rmiravalles/CloudNativeBootcamp/Week4/2_Working_Push_Conflicts.md

 ## The Project

 - To go deeper in the subject, I took the *Managing Merge Conflicts* learning module from GitHub Learning Lab.
 See above for the link to the module.
+[Here's the exercise](Project2/Managing_Merge_Conflicts.md).